Likho/cinema/README.md

 # Cinema App
 A Symfony movie booking application.
-I have used the framework Symfony 5 and mariaDb.
+I have used the framework Symfony 5, mariaDb, Bootstrap for styling and some VueJs.
 My reasons for using Symfony are
 - It supports the repository pattern by default and creates repositories with basic methods for each entity.